Plymouth Weather Forecast For The Week Ahead - News Break

 Plymouth Weather Forecast For The Week Ahead

-Here’s the forecast for the next four days in Plymouth: Wednesday, May 26: Mostly sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night; Thursday, May 27: Mostly sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms then partly cloudy during night; Friday, May 28: Mostly sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms during night; Saturday, May 29: Showers And Thunderstorms Likely;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Plymouth: Friday, May 28: Mostly sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms during night; Saturday, May 29: Showers and thunderstorms in the day; while showers and thunderstorms likely during night; Sunday, May 30: Chance rain showers in the day; while chance rain showers then mostly cloudy during night; Monday, May 31: Mostly sunny in the day; while mostly clear during night;mp.newsbreakapp.com